 |Requires costly sensor devices and advanced analytics software.||Accomplished via spreadsheets or CMMS (free to expensive).|

 |Generates up to 40% ROI.||Generates up to 30% ROI.|

 |Requires learning a new skill called condition-monitoring.||Does not require learning any new skills besides CMMS navigation.|

 While there are other differences between predictive and preventive maintenance programs, these are the primary factors.
 As you can see, both strategies have unique advantages and disadvantages.

 Predictive maintenance is the future, and the future is here.
 And it isn’t just a theory being discussed in university classrooms; some of the world’s largest companies in manufacturing, aviation, and healthcare are experiencing incredible gains in efficiency, productivity, and savings as a result of their predictive maintenance programs.

-A report by Market Research Future predicts that global predictive maintenance market will reach $6.3 billion within the next two years.
+A report by Market Research Future predicts that the global predictive maintenance market will reach $6.3 billion in the next two years.
 Predictive maintenance is, essentially, the gold star of the maintenance world—it ensures that tasks are performed at just the right time.
 Unlike preventive maintenance, there is no risk of performing too much or too little maintenance work with PdM.
 According to the U.S. Department of Energy, a functional predictive maintenance program can increase ROI up to ten times.
-It may also reduce asset breakdowns by a whopping 75 percent.
+It may also reduce asset breakdowns by 75 percent.
 This translates to a 45 percent reduction in downtime and a 30 percent reduction in maintenance costs.